 Fresh-cut, seasonal flowers are such a treat for gifting and the home.
-Here we’ll share our essential tips for keeping these beauties looking immaculate for as long as possible.
-We’ll cover some common tips (and myths) as well as our tried and test process for ensuring your fresh-cut flowers last longer, every time!
+Here we’ll share our essential tips on how to make flowers last longer.
+I’ll cover some common tips (and myths) as well as our tried and test process for ensuring your fresh-cut flowers last longer, every time!

 - How to Make Fresh Cut Flowers Last Longer – The Essentials